 Add To Favorites

-In turn, each player draws a card, to see how many times to try to get the bag into the box.
+In turn , each team player draws a card from the deck to determine how many tries he gets to toss the bag into the box.

-Each time the bag lands in the box, write a mark next to that player’s name.
-When the game is finished, count the marks to see how many times each person tossed the bag into the box.
+Each time the bag lands in the box, the team player puts a tally mark next to his name.
+When the game is complete, each student counts the marks next to his name to determine how many times he successfully tossed the bag into the box.

 Let's make something!